Death: Grief

+A common human response to death is grief and mourning.
+While it is commonly discussed as an emotion, grief also has physical, cognitive, behavioral, social, cultural, spiritual, political and philosophical aspects.
+The state of being in grief is called "bereavement".

 In biology

 Earthworms are soil-dwelling detritivores, which can contribute to the decomposition of organic material.

 Death plays a role in extinction, which is generally considered to be the death of the last individual of a species.
 After death, the remains of a former organism become part of the biogeochemical cycle, during which animals may be consumed by a predator or a scavenger.
 Organic material may then be further decomposed by detritivores, organisms that recycle detritus, returning it to the environment for reuse in the food chain, where these chemicals may eventually end up being consumed and assimilated into the cells of an organism.
 Examples of detritivores include earthworms, woodlice, and millipedes.

 Microorganisms also play a vital role, raising the temperature of the decomposing matter as they break it down into yet simpler molecules.
 Not all materials need to be fully decomposed.
 Coal, a fossil fuel formed over vast tracts of time in swamp ecosystems, is one example.